Undergraduate Course Allocation through Competitive Markets: Discussion

-We conclude by discussing several aspects pertinent to the practical implementation of the PMP mechanism, drawing on previous experience with implementing the A-CEEI mechanism at Wharton and other business schools.
-The model in Section \ref{sec:Environment} assumes that students can report their preferences over all possible course schedules.
-In practice, with thousands of available courses, reporting preferences requires a language simple enough for students to use and expressive enough to elicit students' actual preferences.
-The practical implementation of the A-CEEI mechanism in \cite{budish2017course} allows students to report cardinal values for individual courses and adjustments for pairs of courses.
-However, \cite{budishkessler2021} find evidence of preference reporting errors that negatively impacted student welfare at Wharton.
-Moreover, some adjustments to the preference reporting language of \cite{budish2017course} may be necessary to make this framework accessible to undergraduate students.
-For example, as credit limits play a large role in determining course schedules, students need to be able to indicate a maximum number of courses or credits to enroll in while reporting their preferences.
-Importantly, the deployment of recent machine learning-based techniques should tremendously improve the precision of elicited preferences \citep[see][]{soumalias2023machine}.
+A university's practical implementation of the PMP mechanism will also play a role in its benefits.
+Our model assumes students can report preferences over all possible course schedules.
+In practice, reporting preferences requires a language simple enough for students to use and expressive enough to elicit students' actual preferences.
+The implementation of the A-CEEI mechanism in \cite{budish2017course} allows students to report cardinal values for individual courses and adjustments for pairs of courses.
+Changes to this language are necessary to make it accessible to undergraduate students.
+In particular, it should accommodate overlapping lecture times, prerequisite constraints, required courses, and credit limits, blocking students from receiving unacceptable schedules.
+The deployment of machine learning-based techniques may also improve the precision of elicited preferences \citep[][]{soumalias2023machine}.

-After taking in students' reported preferences, the algorithm used to find an equilibrium needs to be able to solve maximization problems that find each student's most-preferred course schedule subject to her budget and priority-specific prices.
-With thousands of courses, overlapping lecture times and prerequisite requirements create considerable scheduling constraints that students should not be expected to handle through reported preferences alone.
-To deal with these constraints, the maximization problem should prevent students from obtaining seats in courses that meet at the same time.
-Relatedly, it should accommodate course prerequisite constraints, blocking students from enrolling in courses they cannot obtain.
-As many degree programs require students to take certain courses in a given term, making these assignments outside the mechanism would reduce preference reporting mistakes.
-These modifications would make our mechanism simpler to implement in practice.